rorywalsh/cabbage_v1_old/Builds/Linux/README.txt

 that the compiler can find the Csound header files or pass the path in argument of buildCabbage (see below).

+You'll also need to have the VST SDK. you'll need to pass the location of the SDK so that the compiler can find it.

 If you are having problems viewing fonts you should get the following package:

 sudo apt-get install msttcorefonts